10 Places to visit in Iceland to Connect with Earth & Nature

 sinkhole

-Iceland has many geothermal areas but my favorite is Hverir in North Iceland.
+Iceland has many geothermal areas, but my favorite is Hverir in North Iceland.

-You can feel the Earth boiling just under the crust with the powerful gas released from the fumaroles and the mud pools.
 All this activity is intensified by the bare surrounding landscape and the ground colors and the red of Namafjall, the hill behind.
 Don’t miss this place on your Iceland road trip.

 4. Sigoldugljufur, Central Highlands